2adapt/odslocal-api-documentation/README.md

 ```

+**NOTE:** the browser will make the re

-**NOTE:** when using `fetch()` the secret UUID can be easily found by the user (looking at the network activity in devtools).
+When using `fetch()` the secret UUID can be easily found by the user (looking at the network activity in devtools).
 Since the UUID is a "bearer token", anyone who knows it is able to update the municipal indicators.
 So this example is useful to make a quick test for the API, but it's not recommended for use in production.
 The requests for the API should always to sent from a server environment.